Deep Equilibrium models for Poisson Imaging Inverse problems via Mirror Descent: Deep Equilibrium Models (DEQs)

 To define the operator \( f_\theta(\cdot; y): \mathbb{R}^n \to \mathbb{R}^n \), the authors replaced the regularization term \( \lambda \nabla R \) with a neural network \( r_\theta : \mathbb{R}^n \to \mathbb{R}^n \), yielding:

 Here, the regularization parameter is implicitly encoded in \( r_\theta \), and the weights of \( f_\theta \) are shared with those of \( r_\theta \).

-To ensure well-posedness of \eqref{eq:DEQ_GP}, the authors imposed conditions on \( r_\theta \) to guarantee that \( f_\theta \) is a contraction, which ensures existence and uniqueness of a fixed point.
+To ensure well-posedness of \eqref{eq:DEQ_GP}, the authors imposed conditions on \( r_\theta \) and $A$ to guarantee that \( f_\theta \) is a contraction, which ensures existence and uniqueness of a fixed point.
 In particular, if the operator \( r_\theta - \mathrm{Id} \) is Lipschitz-continuous with sufficiently small Lipschitz constant, then \( f_\theta \) becomes a contraction \cite[Theorem 1]{Willett}.
 This result relies on the fact that the data fidelity term \( \|Ax - y\|_2^2 \) is strongly convex when \( A \) is injective.
 However, injectivity is often not satisfied in practical inverse problems, such as downsampling or inpainting, where \( A \) is typically rank-deficient.
 Moreover, when the data fidelity term is no longer quadratic -- as in the case of the Kullback–Leibler divergence \eqref{KL equation} -- standard strong convexity arguments no longer apply, and more sophisticated algorithmic strategies and theoretical analyses are required to establish convergence guarantees.
+In this spirit, the authors in \cite{DEQKamilov} introduced a DEQ framework for Gaussian problems where convergence guarantees are established without relying on contraction properties, but based on fully optimization-based arguments.
+Building on this idea, we consider, in the following, optimization algorithms tailored to minimize the Kullback–Leibler divergence, and we derive fixed-point convergence results by leveraging the theoretical foundations of the underlying optimization algorithm.